List of polyurethane applications: Automobile seats

-Polyurethanes are used to make automobile seats in a remarkable manner.
+Polyurethanes are also used to make automobile seats.
 The seat manufacturer has a mold for each seat model.
 The mold is a closeable "clamshell" sort of structure that will allow quick casting of the seat cushion, so-called molded flexible foam, which is then upholstered after removal from the mold.

 It is possible to combine these two steps, so-called in-situ, foam-in-fabric or direct moulding.
 A complete, fully assembled seat cover is placed in the mold and held in place by vacuum drawn through small holes in the mold.
 Sometimes a thin pliable plastic film backing on the fabric is used to help the vacuum work more effectively.
 The metal seat frame is placed into the mold and the mold closed.
 At this point the mold contains what could be visualized as a "hollow seat", a seat fabric held in the correct position by the vacuum and containing a space with the metal frame in place.

 Polyurethane chemicals are injected by a mixing head into the mold cavity.
 Then the mold is held at a preset reaction temperature until the chemical mixture has foamed, filled the mold, and formed a stable soft foam.
 The time required is two to three minutes, depending on the size of the seat and the precise formulation and operating conditions.
 Then the mold is usually opened slightly for a minute or two for an additional cure time, before the fully upholstered seat is removed.